Abnormal implantation of the placenta in the lower uterine segment, rather than in the uterine fundus.

 – Rest and monitoring: a sudden, massive haemorrhage is always possible, even if bleeding has completely stopped.

-– In cases of complete or partial placenta praevia:
+– In the event of complete or partial placenta praevia:

-- The patient should remain hospitalised or close to a CEmONC facility.
+• the patient should remain hospitalized or close to a CEmONC facility;

 – Perform a caesarean section:

 • between 34 and 37 weeks LMP, despite prematurity, if the situation is unstable (recurrent bleeding);